Vigabatrin: Pharmacokinetics

 With most drugs, elimination half-life is a useful predictor of dosing schedules and the time needed to reach steady state concentrations.
 In the case of vigabatrin, however, it has been found that the half-life of biologic activity is far longer than the elimination half-life.

 For vigabatrin, there is no range of target concentrations because researchers found no difference between the serum concentration levels of responders and those of non-responders.
 Instead, the duration of action is believed to be more a function of the GABA-T resynthesis rate; levels of GABA-T do not usually return to their normal state until six days after stopping the medication.

 History

 Vigabatrin was developed in the 1980s with the specific goal of increasing GABA concentrations in the brain in order to stop an epileptic seizure.
 To do this, the drug was designed to irreversibly inhibit the GABA transaminase, which degrades the GABA substrate.
-Although the drug was approved for treatment in the United Kingdom in 1989, the authorized use of Vigabatrin by US Food and Drug Administration was delayed twice in the United States before 2009.
+Although the drug was approved for treatment in the United Kingdom in 1989, the authorized use of vigabatrin by US Food and Drug Administration was delayed twice in the United States before 2009.
 It was delayed in 1983 because animal trials produced intramyelinic edema, however, the effects were not apparent in human trials so the drug design continued.
 In 1997, the trials were temporarily suspended because it was linked to peripheral visual field defects in humans.

 Society and culture

+Legal status

+Vigabatrin (Sabril) was approved for medical use in the United States in August 2009.

+In April 2017, the US Food and Drug Administration (FDA) approved the first generic powder packets for the oral solution version of vigabatrin.
+In January 2019, the FDA approved the first generic tablet version of vigabatrin.

+Vigpoder was approved in the United States in June 2022.

+Vigafyde was approved in the United States in June 2024.

 Brand Names

+Vigabatrin is sold under the brand names Sabril, Vigafyde, and Vigpoder.